-Most lights have been shown to make no difference to whitening outcome and are simply to impress the client.
-Although laser and light in-office bleaching systems can give immediate and brighter effects, it often relapses within a couple of weeks back to what home bleaching achieves and it is about 3 times the price.
-Home bleach trays are usually given as part of the procedure.
-Most of these procedures use a light which provides a certain light intensity or heat to activate the applied gel.
-True lasers are rarely used, but laser assisted bleaching can be very effective against very dark ingrained stains, but the costs become even higher.
+Most lights have been shown to make little difference to whitening outcome and are simply to impress the client.
+Although some light in-office bleaching systems can give immediate and brighter effects, it often relapses within a couple of weeks back to what home bleaching achieves.

 How long do I use the product?

 Usually 2 – 4 weeks with overnight use.
 Some yellower teeth due to ageing could take longer.

 When do I notice any effect?

 Usually the first night but most definitely in about three days